nccgroup/wssip/README.md

 - `options` {Object}
    - `hostname` {String} Hostname of the listening proxy.
 Default is `localhost`.
    - `port` {Number} Port number of the listening proxy.
 0-65535.
 The number 0 will result in Node.js finding a free port to listen on and set instance.port to that value.
 Default is `0`.
-   - `name` {String} If another application is using this and wants to modify the User-Agent, enter in the name here.
+   - `uaId` {String} If another application is using this and wants to modify the User-Agent, enter in the identifier here.
 User Agent is "name/version".
-Default is `wssip_mitmengine`.
-   - `version` {String} Same as above, for version.
-Default is based on nearest package.json version if "find-up" is installed, followed by `?`.
+If find-up is installed, defaults to `wssip_mitmengine/x.x.x` where x.x.x is the nearest package version from package.json, otherwise defaults to `wssip_mitmengine/?`.
    - `debugName` {String} If "debug" package is installed, use this identifier to debug.
 Default is "mitmengine".
 WSSiP sets this to `wssip:mitmengine`.
    - `useCurl` {Boolean} Disable curl even if node-libcurl is installed, or force curl enable.
 Not recommended to change.
 Default is `false`.
    - `useUpstreamProxy` {Boolean} Use an upstream proxy for all requests.
 For attaching processes, does not take effect on UPGRADE or CONNECT requests.
 Does not enable even if set to `true` if neither `node-libcurl` nor `tunnel-agent` is installed.
 Default is `false`.